-Unless otherwise provided in accordance with the Purchasing By-law and this Policy, goods and services may be purchased using the Direct Negotiation method when one or more of the following conditions apply;
+Unless otherwise provided in accordance with this Policy and the Purchasing Procedures, goods and services may be purchased using the Direct Negotiation method when one or more of the following conditions apply;

-a.
-The required goods and services are available from only one source (also known as sole source), by reason of the scarcity of supply in the market or the existence of exclusive rights held by any supplier or the need for compatibility with goods and services previously acquired and there are no reasonable alternatives or substitutes;
+- a.
+The required goods and services are available from only one source (also known as sole source), by reason of the scarcity of supply in the market or the existence of exclusive rights held by any supplier or the need for compatibility with goods and services previously acquired and there are no reasonable alternatives or substitutes; - b.

-- b.
 An extension or renewal of the contract for similar goods and services; - c.
-The goods and services are required as a result of an emergency, which would not reasonably permit the use of a method other than Direct Negotiation; - d.
-The required goods and services are to be supplied by a particular vendor or supplier having special knowledge, skills, expertise, or experience; - e.
+The goods and services are required as a result of an emergency, which would not reasonably permit the use of a method other than Direct Negotiation; - The required goods and services are to be supplied by a particular vendor or supplier having special knowledge, skills, expertise, or experience; - e.
 Where the lowest bid that meets specifications or tender terms and conditions exceeds the estimated cost of the goods and services; - f.
 When all bids fail to comply with the specifications or tender terms and conditions, and it is impractical to retender. - g.
-The purchase of used equipment and material is a consideration. - h.
-When a Department desires to purchase a piece of used equipment, a complete description such as model, year, and condition, must be forwarded to the Purchasing Department.
+The purchase of used equipment and material is a consideration.

+- h.
+When a department desires to purchase a piece of used equipment, a complete description such as model, year, and condition, must be forwarded to the Purchasing Department.
 With this information a justifiable bid can be determined for the item requested.
-Additionally, the Purchasing Department may purchase used equipment or other material by negotiated purchase rather than by competitive bidding, if it is determined by the Purchasing Department that the negotiated price is reasonable for the intended use. - i.
-To ensure proper control, formal bids for such equipment must be made by the Purchasing Department.
+Additionally, the Purchasing Department may purchase used equipment or other material by negotiated purchase rather than by competitive bidding, if it is determined by the Purchasing Department that the negotiated price is reasonable for the intended use.
+To ensure proper control, quotes for such equipment must be made. - Rent to own costs of used equipment must be taken into consideration of the total cost. - j.
+In a current contract where, extraordinary circumstances cause market conditions to significantly increase the provider's cost to perform or supply goods, the Purchasing Manager and director have the authority to negotiate pricing to avoid contract cancellation while ensuring it is still within budget.